DominikCGI/Vertex-Copy-Paste-/README.md

 2. Select an other vertex of the same or a different mesh.
 Click the "Paste" button.

 For multicopy:
-Select mesh A. Vertex 1, Vertex 2, Vertex n... -> Copy Select mesh B. Vertex 1, Vertex 2, Vertex n... -> Paste
+Select mesh A. Vertex 1, Vertex 2, Vertex n... -> Copy.

+Select mesh B. Vertex 1, Vertex 2, Vertex n... -> Paste